 As of August 2010, pandemic H1N1 flu is no longer considered a pandemic.
 This fact sheet provides historical information about pandemic H1N1 flu and will no longer be updated.
-Please see the Centers for Disease Control and Prevention (CDC) website for the latest information about H1N1 flu.

 Pandemic H1N1 flu (originally called swine flu) is a respiratory infection.
 The pandemic H1N1 flu has spread to humans and has reached the level of a pandemic.
 A pandemic is a worldwide outbreak.

 The pandemic H1N1 flu can cause mild-to-severe symptoms.
 If you think that you have this virus, call your doctor (or do as advised by local public health officials).

 There are 2 main types of influenza virus—type A and type B. This strain passes from human to human, so it may spread rapidly.

 The pandemic H1N1 flu spreads in the same way as the seasonal flu:

 Copyright © Nucleus Medical Media, Inc.

 The main risk factor for getting the pandemic H1N1 flu is contact with an infected person.
 Having a chronic health condition (cardiovascular disease, respiratory disease, diabetes, cancer) may increase your risk of a more severe form of the infection.
 Also, people with physical or mental disabilities may be more at risk because they may not be able to easily communicate their symptoms or may have trouble practicing preventive measures against the pandemic H1N1 flu.